Healthdirect Free Australian health advice you can count on.

 The middle ear

-The auditory tube (also called the Eustacian tube) connects your middle ear to the back of your nose and throat.
+The auditory tube connects your middle ear to the back of your nose and throat.

 The inner ear

-In your inner ear, there is also a part known as the vestibular system.
-This has 3 canals called semicircular canals.
-They are filled with fluid, and the fluid moves in different directions as your head moves.
+The vestibular system has 3 canals called semicircular canals.
+They are filled with tiny hair cells and fluid.
+The fluid moves in different directions as your head moves.
 Sensors in your vestibular system tell your brain which way your head is moving.
+Your brain then controls your balance.

-There are ear diseases and disorders that can affect your hearing and balance.
+There are many different ear diseases and disorders that can affect your hearing and balance.
+Here are a few:

 Hearing loss

 Hearing loss or deafness can be temporary or permanent.
-It can be caused by:
+It can be caused by conditions such as:

 • damage to the inner ear through sudden or long-term exposure to loud noises